-The Audit Committee generally assists the Board with the following:
+The Audit Committee generally assists the Board with overseeing the following:

-- the integrity of the Company's financial statements; - the selection and oversight (including compensation) of the independent auditors; - the Company's compliance with financial, legal and regulatory requirements; - the independent auditors' qualifications and independence; - the performance of the independent auditors and the Company's internal audit function; - the establishment and maintenance of proper internal accounting controls and procedures; - the treatment of concerns regarding accounting or auditing matters as reported under the Company's whistleblower policy; and - the review of the Company's corporate and tax arrangements and structures in connection with the Directors' Compliance Statement contained in the Irish Statutory Accounts.
+- the integrity of the Company's financial statements; - the selection and oversight of the independent auditors, including their compensation and retention; - the Company's compliance with financial, legal and regulatory requirements; - the independent auditors' qualifications and independence; - the performance of the independent auditors and the Company's internal audit function; - the establishment and maintenance of proper internal accounting controls and procedures; - the treatment of concerns regarding accounting or auditing matters as reported under the Company's whistleblower policy; and - the review of the Company's corporate and tax arrangements and structures in connection with the Directors' Compliance Statement contained in the Irish Statutory Accounts.

 The Audit Committee provides an avenue for communication among internal audit, the independent auditors, management and the Board.
+The members of management that join the Committee meetings include, among others, the Chief Financial Officer, the Group Controller, General Counsel as well as Heads of Internal Audit, Compliance and Risk.
 In addition, the Audit Committee discusses with management and, if appropriate, the independent auditors, matters such as the guidelines and policies governing the process by which senior management and the relevant departments of the Company assess and manage the Company's exposure to risk relating to audit, financial disclosure, tax matters, pension matters and foreign exchange hedging.
 With respect to compliance, the Audit Committee discusses with the Chief Compliance Officer the compliance and regulatory risks of the Company, and receives a report outlining the main activities of the compliance function, material regulatory interactions review, progress against the annual compliance plan and the adequacy of resources.
 The Committee also discusses with the General Counsel any significant legal matters that may have a material effect on the Company.

-Both Mr. Ganzi and Mr. O'Neill are independent audit committee financial experts, as defined by Regulation S-K, and all Audit Committee members are financially sophisticated under NASDAQ listing standards in light of their financial experience.
-In 2018, the Audit Committee met formally four times.
-In addition to holding formal meetings, the Committee members met informally during the course of the year to discuss and review financial matters related to the Company and its SEC filings.
+Mr. O'Neill is an independent audit committee financial expert, as defined by Regulation S-K, and all Audit Committee members are financially sophisticated under NASDAQ listing standards in light of their financial experience.
+In 2019, the Audit Committee met formally four times.
+In addition to holding formal meetings, the Committee members met informally during the course of the year to discuss and review financial matters related to the Company and its SEC filings (including earnings releases).
 The Committee also frequently meets in executive sessions, including separate meetings with management, the internal auditors and external auditors.